jaames/zfont/README.md

 <script src="https://cdn.jsdelivr.net/npm/zfont/dist/zfont.min.js"></script>
 ```

-When manually including the library like this, it will be globally available on `window.Zfont`.
+When manually including the library like this, it will be globally available on `window.Zfont`

 ### Download and Host Yourself